| |

 The dough will be very moist, you’ll see what I’m talking about!

 Press the dough down evenly so it is about 1-inch in thickness.
-Cut the round wheel into 8 wedges like you would cut a pizza.
+Rub your knife with a little flour and cut the round wheel into 8 wedges like you would cut a pizza.

-Rub a large, flat non-slotted spatula with a little more flour on both sides and use it to transfer each individual scone wedge to a parchment lined baking sheet.
+Rub a metal spatula (or bench scraper) with a little more flour on both sides and use it to transfer each individual scone wedge to a parchment lined baking sheet.
 Rub the spatula with more flour as needed.

 Bake for about 16-18 minutes until the tops of the scones start to turn barely golden.